pcarrott/pcarrott.github.io/academic/content/slides/msc/index.md

   {{< fragment weight=8 class=fade-out >}}
   {{< fragment weight=6 >}}
-  These resources can be split into smaller fractions...
+  These resources can be split into smaller fractions ...
   {{< /fragment >}}
   {{< /fragment >}}

   {{< fragment weight=8 >}}
-  ...and combined to obtain the larger fractions
+  ... and combined to obtain the larger fractions
   {{< /fragment >}}
 </div>